Skip to main content

 Assessed by Miracles Jar AI · 2026-06-10

-Miracles Jar rates Smith Wigglesworth's Claimed Resurrections from the Dead (1900s-1940s) Disproven.
-Would be extraordinary if real — but it has been positively shown false.
-Two scales drive that verdict: how extraordinary it would be if it truly happened — very miraculous — and how strong the evidence is — no credible evidence.
+Miracles Jar rates Smith Wigglesworth's Claimed Resurrections from the Dead (1900s-1940s) Unproven.
+Too thin a record to say either way.
+Two scales drive that verdict: how extraordinary it would be if it truly happened — very miraculous — and how strong the evidence is — thinly documented.

 How miraculous, if true